 - 3 tbsp corn starch

-- In a small bowl, lightly beat the egg with an optional tablespoon of milk or cream
+In a small bowl, lightly beat the egg with an optional tablespoon of milk or cream

 - Set it aside in the fridge until ready to use.

 - Boil the peaches for one minute to loosen the skins.